kalekundert/byoc/README.rst

 - `serial_dilution.py <https://github.com/kalekundert/stepwise_mol_bio/blob/master/stepwise_mol_bio/serial_dilution.py>`_

-  This script features parameters that depend on other parameters.
+  This script features attributes that depend on other attributes.
   Specifically, the user must provide values for any three of ``volume``, ``conc_high``, ``conc_low``, and ``factor``.
 Whichever one isn't specified is inferred from the ones that are.
-This is implemented by making the ``byoc`` parameters (which in this case read only from the command-line and not from any config files) private, then adding public properties that are calculated from the private ones.
+This is implemented by making the ``byoc`` attributes (which in this case read only from the command-line and not from any config files) private, then adding public properties that are calculated from the private ones.